-Reporting of Information
+Subject: Timely Reporting of Information

 I ask your help in sharing this memo, which highlights key principles, and the attached report to help ensure that important information is properly transmitted on a timely basis.
 Thank you for your assistance with this important matter.

 KEY PRINCIPLES IN REPORTING OF TIMELY INFORMATION